hilalturkaslan/Ai_software/README.md

-for Ai & software sample do it take the application case study
+for Ai & software sample done it make the application case study